-I traveled to eastern Europe for the second time on April 4, 2009.
-However, now I was visiting not only Austria, but also some of the former Warsaw Pact countries – and in the spring, not the dead of winter.
+I returned to eastern Europe on April 4, 2009.
+However, now I was visiting not only Austria, but also some of the former Warsaw Pact countries – and in the warm spring, not the winter cold.
 Through April 15, I traveled to and stayed in 3 countries principally: Hungary, Austria and the Czech Republic.
 After leaving Prague, on the way back to Budapest to fly home, I made an afternoon stop in Bratislava, Slovakia.
 This was a solo trip, partially focused on photography, the remainder spent just seeing the sites and sampling some of the best food and beer I have ever had.

 HISTORY OF THE REGION: From 1945, at the termination of World War II, until 1989, Hungary and Czechoslovakia were Soviet satellites, beholden to the USSR and conscripted members of the Warsaw Pact military alliance.
 Then, the Velvet Revolution occurred, and both countries took on new, more capitalist identities as the 1990’s dawned and the communists were ousted.